 Copy all the contents from the above location to

 If AEM is already configured to work with the Tar or MongoDB storage, remove any existing configuration files from the <aem-install>/crx-quickstart/install folder before proceeding.
-The files that need to be removed are:
+The files that must be removed are:

 For MongoMK: org.apache.jackrabbit.oak.plugins.document.DocumentNodeStoreService.config